romispectrum/llm-docs/README.md

 7. Give docs a name, eg `react-native-paper-docs`
 8. You can tag the docs `@react-native-paper-docs` when you want the ide to look into it.

+### If the file is just an .md
+just open it and follow the steps described there